PlaintextGroup/oss-virtual-incubator/README.md

 ### Why did you start this?

 We'd like to fund systemic improvements in the open source software ecosystem – rather than just funding a specified list of OSS projects, we'd like to take bets on risky or novel ideas that may have an outsize impact and improve sustainability for a wide variety of projects within the open source software ecosystem.
 Rather than a traditional RFP process, where the submissions are private, we hope a public submission process creates a resource for the entire community to give feedback on, improve, and collect proposals together.

+### Does a proposal to improve a specific OSS project count?

+As long as it fits the goal of systemically improving the sustainability of the OSS ecosystem, it counts.

 ### My organization would like to collaborate with you on this initiative.
 How can we help?